LeeXim/LeeXim.github.io/index.md

   Be able to confirm my <a href="https://drive.google.com/file/d/1Ug_2G5_srmvw6Mw-ZsO90djHS_xLr6iY/view">CV</a> if you want.

-  Be able to confirm more detailed information about me (e.g., presentations, photos, and developments) at another
+  Be able to confirm more detailed information about me (e.g., presentations, photos, domestic publications, and developments) at another
   <a href="https://le2dongso0.wixsite.com/website">homepage</a> if you want.

   <h3>Publication</h3>
+  [AI-J2] Dongsu Lee, Minhae Kwon, "<a href="https://linkinghub.elsevier.com/retrieve/pii/S240595952200073X">
+  Stability Analysis in Mixed-autonomous Traffic with Deep Reinforcement Learning</a>," **IEEE Transactions on Vehicular Transportation**, accepted, October 2022.

   [AI-J1] Dongsu Lee, Minhae Kwon, “<a href="https://linkinghub.elsevier.com/retrieve/pii/S240595952200073X">
   ADAS-RL: Safety Learning Approach for Stable Autonomous Driving</a>,” **ICT Express**, vol.8, no.3, September 2022.